-We’ve all been there — you’re chugging away at a nice productive tick when WHAM — your system goes out.
+We’ve all been there.
+You’re chugging away at a nice productive tick when WHAM—your system goes down.
 Whether a specific document management system goes offline or your internet connection gives out, you’re stuck.
 After a few moments, you begin to witness the frustration in the office.
-People wander out of their offices or cubicles to complain while others just sit there, twirling pens or playing solitaire.
+People wander out of their offices or cubicles to complain while others sit there, twirling pens or playing solitaire.
 Though immensely annoying, IT downtime is also immensely expensive.
 Not only has the productivity of these hourly or salaried employees dropped to virtually zero, but customers and clients’ requests are often dead in the water.
 So, just how expensive is IT downtown on average?

 $5,600 a minute.